Modekh-ab/beavercurve/README.md

 - `Cooldown`: defines delay for right-clicking entity (milliseconds)
 - `Entity Class`: defines which type of entity should trigger the sound or message (animal / mob / living entity / entity);
 - `Sound Enabled`: enables sounds on right-clicking;
-- `Message Enable`: enables messages on right-clicking;
+- `Message Enabled`: enables messages on right-clicking;
 - `Message Type`: works with messages enabled, defines where message should display (`true` - above hotbar, `false` - in chat)

 </details>